 What are the steps to Kindle publishing?

 Step 1: Educating yourself

-Doctors go to medical school, Artists go to art academies, Plumbers go to technical college or take an apprenticeship, so why wouldn’t you need a proper Kindle education to be a Kindle publisher?
+Doctors go to medical school, Artists go to art academy, Plumbers go to technical college or take an apprenticeship, so why wouldn’t you need a proper Kindle education to be a Kindle publisher?

 Kindle publishing involves various skills you need to develop to succeed in the industry.
 The best way to obtain these skills is to have someone tell you exactly what you need to learn and how to implement what you learn into practice.

-It’s also an easy way to avoid common mistakes and learn the most important parts of the business that can mean the difference between success and failure.
+It’s also an easy way to avoid common mistakes, by learning the most important parts of the business that can mean the difference between success and failure.

 You can learn from a course or get 1-on-1 help from someone who is already running a successful Kindle business.

 If you can’t afford paid education, then you can self-learn through online articles and free courses.
-But you’ll just have to be aware that free materials are never as comprehensive and won’t cover the most crucial parts to succeed.
+But you’ll just have to be aware that free materials are never as comprehensive and won’t cover the most crucial parts to succeed…for obvious reasons.

 Step 2: Finding a keyword

 Take everything you have learnt and find a profitable keyword you are capable of competing in.